 So, you’re in the market for cruelty-free, non-toxic nail polish.
-And if you aren’t, here’s why you should be: new studies from Duke University and Environmental Working Group show that nail polish chemicals can seep into the blood stream even through the nail bed.
+And if you aren’t, here’s why you should be: new studies from Duke University and Environmental Working Group show that nail polish chemicals can seep into the bloodstream even through the nail bed.
 Ah!

 For that reason, and the fact that traditional nail polish has been linked to everything from breast cancer to endocrine disruption, non-toxic nail polish has become a new, necessary trend in the world of clean beauty– especially at salons where workers are exposed to nail polish fumes all day long.

 Wellness isn’t true wellness if it doesn’t include the people who administer beauty treatments.
-Fortunately, these all natural nail polishes protect both you and the people who do your manicures.
+Fortunately, these all-natural nail polishes protect both you and the people who do your manicures.
 Luckily, the brands below are increasingly popular and long-lasting; look for them at your local salon or buy your own bottle and bring it with you whenever you get a manicure or pedicure.

 And if you’re doing your own nails: well, there’s really no denying that a non-toxic nail polish is the best, healthiest option for at-home use.
 Some of them are pricier than other boutique polish, but all are worth the investment.